ombulabs/blog/_posts/2020-01-28-Tips-for-creating-open-source-projects-that-are-contributor-friendly.markdown

 # Communication
 Having a direct channel of communication with the users of your projects is a nice way to make them feel welcome.
-Depending on how big your projects is you could have a slack or an IRC channel for people wanting to contribute could directly ask open ended questions about howto solve a simple problem or any doubt they might have.
+Depending on how big your project is you could have a slack or an IRC channel for people wanting to contribute.
+That way people could directly ask open ended questions about how to solve a simple problem or any doubt they might have.

 # Conclusion

 Maintaining an open source project could be hard, but if you make your project a nice and welcoming space for other people to contribute it could make easier to maintain in the long run.